deuxfleurs-org/garage/doc/drafts/admin-api.md

 version number, which MUST be 1 + the value of the currently existing layout in the cluster.

+This returns the new cluster layout with all changes reverted, as returned by GetClusterLayout.

 ### Access key operations